amfairley/memorycards/PATCHNOTES.md

 | Submit guess button | N | These have had aria labels added to them |
 | Footer logo link | Y | Aria Labelled |
 | GitHub link | Y | Aria Labelled |
+For added security, I played through the game and opened/closed the modals using only the keyboard and only the mouse finding no issues, addressing **Assessor Feedback: 5**.
+Despite this, functionality to submit the sequence length with the enter key was added.
+Feedback from a partially sighted user was positive and they identified no issues with their screenreader or being able to play the game.

 ### Bug fixes